84.928 OPERATION REQUIREMENTS; LOCAL REGULATION.

 (4) a threat to safety of the right-of-way users or to individuals on adjacent public property.

-(e) The commissioner must notify the road authority as soon as it is known that a closure will
+The commissioner must notify the road authority as soon as it is known that a closure will be

-(f) A person may operate a class 1 all-terrain vehicle registered for private use and used for
+(g) A person may operate an all-terrain vehicle registered for private use and used for

-(g) A person shall not operate a class 1 all-terrain vehicle within the public road right-of-way
+(h) A person shall not operate an all-terrain vehicle within the public road right-of-way of

 unless the vehicle is being used exclusively as transportation to and from work on agricultural